jonathanbrumley/cli-wordle/RETRO.md

 5. Currently cli_wordle files import wordle files with a backwards relative path, which is ugly I think the solution is to create a standalone package.yaml file for the wordle files.
 This is definitely something to figure out.

+6. I put a couple of default implementations in the same file as the interface.
+This is not great practice because the point of the interface is the client doesn't need to depend on a specific implementation.
+My excuse is I got stuck on the Dart file naming convention, and not wanting to name files as lower_case_versions_of_the_class_name.dart.
+Probably that is the way to go.

 ### Take-Home Interviews